-Risks and Uncertainties - The Plan utilizes various investment options, including common stock, mutual funds, collective trust funds, and a stable value fund.
+Risks and Uncertainties - The Plan utilizes various investment securities, including common stock, mutual funds, collective trust funds, and a stable value fund.
 Investment securities, in general, are exposed to various risks, such as interest rate risk, credit risk, and overall market volatility.
 Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such change could materially affect the amounts reported in the financial statements.

-Investment Valuation and Income Recognition - The Plan's investments are stated at fair value except for fully-benefit responsive investment contracts.
+Investment Valuation and Income Recognition - The Plan's investments are stated at fair value except for fully-benefit responsive investment contracts (Note 6).
 The fair value of a financial instrument is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 LP's common stock is valued at the closing price reported on the New York Stock Exchange on the last business day of the Plan year.
 Shares of mutual funds held by the Plan at year-end are valued at current quoted market prices.
-Collective trust funds are stated at fair value based on the net asset value provided by the administrator of the Fund.
 The stable value fund is stated at contract value.
 Contract value reflects the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan and is the relevant measure for the portion of assets attributable to fully benefit-responsive investment contracts.
+Collective trusts are valued at the underlying investments' net asset value at the close of the day multiplied by the number of shares in the fund.